AybukeAk/ADM-HW1/README.md

 > **README.md :** a Markdown file that explains the content of ADM-HW1 repository.

-> **scripts.py :** a .py file that contains any solution of the exercise I completed.
+> **scripts.py :** a .py file that contains solutions of the exercises that I completed.

 > **stamps/ :** a folder that contains all the screenshot that assess the successful exercises I did.